 Decide on your meal plan using the food in your cupboards as a starting point.

 Related post: 7 Meal Planning Strategies All Beginners Should Know

 11. Focus on simple food

-and stay away from exotic ingredients which always cost more.
-Simple, wholesome food can be some of the most satisfying and are a great way to save money in the kitchen.
+And stay away from exotic ingredients which always cost more.
+Simple, wholesome, comfort foods can be some of the most satisfying and are often the answer to how to save money in the kitchen.

 Foods such as pasta, noodles, eggs, potatoes, bread, beans and ground beef can make a wide variety of cheap and easy meals.

 If you are asking yourself ‘how can I save money cooking at home?‘ then eating your leftovers is one of the easy ways to save money in the kitchen.
 Just don’t throw that food away.

 Unless you have teenagers in the house who will hoover up everything, then you are likely to have leftovers from some meals.

 Use them to form the basis of another meal or have a smorgasbord of leftover bits for one evening.

 Don’t let anything go to waste – it’s money down the drain.